tbensky/PrologScheduling/README.md

 ### Back at it

-Here's our first needed utility routine, that we would have rather handled procedurally, but by some miracle, we were able to grid out in Prolog: `fits_in_room`, which sees if a proposed day/time pattern called `DaysTimes` fits in room `RoomNum`.
+With that rant behind us, here's our first needed utility routine, that we would have rather handled procedurally, but by some miracle, we were able to grid out in Prolog: `fits_in_room`, which sees if a proposed day/time pattern called `DaysTimes` fits in room `RoomNum`.
 Here's out definition for it:

 ```prolog
 fits_in_room(RoomNum,ProposedDaysTimes) :-